kulmetehan/turkish-diaspora-app/Docs/city-grid.md

 # City Grid Definitions

-Describes how `Infra/config/cities.yml` encodes discovery grids for Rotterdam (and future cities) and how `discovery_bot` consumes them.
-Cities and districts can be managed via the admin UI (`#/admin/cities`) or through manual YAML editing.
+Describes how cities and districts are configured for discovery.
+Cities and districts are stored in the database (`cities_config` and `districts_config` tables) and managed via the admin UI (`#/admin/cities`).
+The YAML file (`Infra/config/cities.yml`) is kept as backup/reference but is no longer the primary source of truth.

 ## YAML structure (`Infra/config/cities.yml`)